Costa Rica at a Glance

 Education in Costa Rica

 Education is generally free in Costa Rica, and every citizen is obligated to receive education by law.
-Thus, the literacy rate is one of the highest of all Latin American countries; for youth between the ages of 15 and 24 the literacy rate is 98%.
-In a recent report issued by the United Nations, the Costa Rican education system was ranked highest in Latin America.
+Thus, the literacy rate is one of the highest of all Latin American countries; for youth between the ages of 15 and 24, the literacy rate is 98%.
+In a report by the World Economic Forum in 2015, the Costa Rican education system was also ranked highest in Latin America.

-Primary education is compulsive between the ages of 6 and 13, and is attended by most every child in the country.
+Primary education is compulsory between the ages of 6 and 13, and is attended by almost every child in the country.
 Secondary education leaves pupils two choices of specification: academic (5 years) and technical (6 years) schools.
 Both types of institution enable students to acquire high school diplomas, which qualify them for tertiary education at universities.

 Schooling for Expat Kids